TIG Welding Explained

 Tungsten electrodes can also be alloyed to improve their properties depending on the weld type.
 Here are some common examples:

-• Pure tungsten electrode (green) – They offer good arc stability when using AC current.
+• Pure tungsten electrodes (green) – They offer good arc stability when using AC current.
 Used for light metals since they keep a clean, balled end.
-These are also the cheapest and applied for general purpose work.
+These are also the cheapest and applied for general-purpose work.

 • Thoriated electrodes (1% thorium yellow; 2% red; 3% purple) – Quite common in the welding scene as they were the first to beat pure tungsten electrodes in DC welding arc performance.
 They have a high current carrying capacity and they maintain the shape of the tip longer.
 However, thorium emits alpha radiation, which can harm the respiratory system.
 A dust extraction system is required for collecting the dust during tip grinding.